percy/percy-storybook/README.md

 The benefits of utilizing Percy for visual testing include the following:

+- Consistency: Promotes consistent user experience by identifying visual discrepancies early in the development process.
 - Efficiency: Improves efficiency by reducing the time and effort required to manually spot visual regressions.
-- Consistency: Promotes consistent user experience by identifying visual discrepancies early in the development process.
 - Integrations: Percy integrates with popular tools and services like GitHub, GitLab, Bitbucket, and more.
 - Collaboration: Improves collaboration between developers, designers, and QA teams by providing a visual representation of changes.
 Prevent regression: Prevents you from experiencing unintended visual regressions.

 ## How does Percy work?

 Percy compares new snapshots against relevant baselines to detect visual changes.
-Percy manages baseline picking across branches so your tests are always relevant.
+Percy manages baseline selection across branches so your tests are always relevant.
 If visual changes are detected, Percy highlights and groups the resulting diffs for you to review.

 # Run your first build with percy
 [Percy’s sample build tutorial for Storybook.](https://www.browserstack.com/docs/percy/sample-build/storybook)